couchbase/docs-operator/operatorConfig.md

 # Operator Configuration

 The operator configuration is defined below.
-When loaded into Kubernetes it will download the Couchbase Operator docker image, create the CouchbaseCluster CRD, and start listening for CouchbaseCluster events.
+When loaded into Kubernetes it will download the Couchbase Operator docker image, create the CouchbaseCluster Custom Resource Definition(CRD), and start listening for CouchbaseCluster events.
 The Operator is defined as a Deployment to allow it to be restarted in the event of a pod or node failure.

 ```yaml
 apiVersion: extensions/v1beta1